Creating a KPI Chart

 Determining your measurement tools

-Once you've built your KPI Chart, it's time to figure out what tools you are going to use to measure engagement.
-Here are the three most popular tools used by our customers to measure engagement:
+Once you've built your KPI Chart, you can decide what tools you are going to use to measure your progress.
+Below are the three most popular tools used by our customers:

 1. Workplace Analytics

 Using Igloo's built-in Workplace Analytics, you can address the most common questions asked by digital workplace managers and administrators.